gvwilson/thirdbit/src/fiction/iffy/index.md

 "Well," she said to no one.
 "Now what?"

-Doctor Johel's app flashed twice and twice again.
-"Aright, gimme a sec."
-She swiped the screen with her finger.
-"FOLLOW THEM" appeared above a cartoon sketch of a raccoon.
 Something chirruped behind her.

-"What about Mister Wales?" she asked.
+She whirled around,
+then had to grab the workbench to steady herself as the room swam.
+The raccoon sitting on its haunches chirruped again.
+Another waddled over to Wales and began to lick his ear.
+Doctor Johel's app flashed twice.

-"WE WILL CARE FOR HIM" the screen promised.
+"WE WILL CARE FOR HIM" scrolled across it.

-When nothing else appeared,
-she turned around and followed the raccoon into the tunnel.
+The first raccoon dropped to all fours and scampered toward the door.
+"Aright," Iffy said.
+"Let's go home."

-Edson was waiting for her at its end.
+Edson was waiting for her at the end of the tunnel.
 "You look like hell," he said, hugging her.

 "You too," she sniffled.
-"C'mon.
-Let's go home."

-It took them a day to hike to the nearest Shepherd sanctuary, where she gulped down a mug of spicy soup and then fell into a deep, dreamless sleep.
+It took half a day to hike to the nearest Shepherd sanctuary, where she gulped down a mug of spicy soup and then fell into a deep, dreamless sleep.
-She couldn't hear the machines in her head any longer, and ideas for strange machines didn't appear out of nowhere.
+She couldn't hear the machines in her head any longer, and ideas for strange inventions didn't appear out of nowhere.
-When she asked Edson if anything seemed to have changed he gave her a quizzical look.
-"You mean th' Marines all sawin' off?
-I figured that was your doin'."

-Another half-day of walking brought them to a road where they caught a ride with a skinny young man who seemed slightly awed to have *the* Edson Corrales in his truck.
+Another half-day of walking brought them to a road where they caught a ride with a skinny young man who seemed slightly awed to have *the* Edson da Silva Corrales in his truck.
-Iffy closed her eyes and let herself float away on their conversation and the hum of the truck's tires.
+Iffy closed her eyes and let herself float away on the tide of their conversation and the hum of the truck's tires.

+Edson woke her as they neared Halley.
+"Just got word that the Aussies are pullin' out," he said, nodding at the truck's dashboard app.
+"Brazil's packin' up outta Rothera too, an' they're takin' a governor each."

+Iffy rubbed her eyes.
+"So who's gonna run things?"

+Edson grinned.
+"I guess we gotta figure that out."

+Aunt Naggie's hug was as deep as the ocean.
+Iffy could have stayed in her foster mother's arms forever, but a familiar "Hey," pulled her out.
+Honesty leaned against the frame of the café door, a cane in each hand.
+Behind her,
+Jeep raised a tentative hand to wave.

+*«good enough?»*
+The thought felt small and distant, like a farewell shouted from a receding ship.

+Iffy smiled.
+"Good enough."

 </section>